Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 • myocardial infarction and a number of other reasons.

-The valve leaflets may sag directly into the atrial cavity.
-A common reason for this is inflammatory processes or ruptures of the chords.
+The valve leaflets may sag directly into the atrium.
+A common reason for this is inflammation or rupture of the chordae.

-As a rule, the course of congenital forms of tricuspid valve prolapse, aortic valve and pulmonary valve is asymptomatic.
-The disease is detected most often during the examination due to other complaints.
+As a rule, the course of congenital forms of prolapse of the tricuspid valve, aortic valve and pulmonary valve is asymptomatic.
+The disease is most often discovered during the examination period due to other complaints.

 Note.
-Congenital prolapse does not lead to a significant disruption of the full blood circulation.
+Congenital prolapse does not lead to significant disruption of proper blood circulation.
 Special treatment in the presence of such an anomaly is not prescribed.

 The most common of all the defects listed above is mitral valve prolapse.

-Usually, the course of a congenital disease is not accompanied by bright and painful symptoms.
+Typically, the course of a congenital disease is not accompanied by vivid and painful symptoms.

-For a small number of patients, the following symptoms are characteristic:
+A small number of patients have the following symptoms:

-• The work of the heart is intermittent.
-As a rule, this is a feeling of "fading", a rapid or slow heart rate, an irregular contraction of the heart muscle.
+• Heart function intermittently.
+As a rule, this is a feeling of “freezing”, a rapid or slow heart rate, and irregular contraction of the heart muscle.

-• Periodic pain in the chest, stabbing or aching.
-Unpleasant feelings that cause discomfort sometimes drag on for several hours.
+• Periodic pain in the chest, either stabbing or aching in nature.
+Unpleasant feelings that cause discomfort sometimes last for several hours.
 The pain syndrome manifests itself with or without exercise, during rest hours, and does not subside even after taking nitroglycerin.
-Psychological pressure and prolonged stress can serve as a provoking factor.
+Psychological pressure and prolonged stress can be a provoking factor.

 • Feeling of lack of air.

-• Pain in the abdomen, as a pronounced symptomatology of irritable bowel syndrome.
+• Pain in the abdominal area, as a pronounced symptom of irritable bowel syndrome.

 • Pain in the head, sometimes accompanied by dizziness.

-• Pre-fainting and fainting, especially in a confined space with lack of air or as a result of nervous overexertion.
+• Pre-fainting and fainting state, especially in a confined space with a lack of air or as a result of nervous overstrain.

 • An unjustified feeling of fear.